-- 1. The student may initiate an appeal by writing to the Academic Dean, providing specific details and all appropriate information.
+- 1. The student may initiate an appeal by writing to the EVP of Academics and Compliance, providing specific details and all appropriate information.
 Appeals must be made within five days of receiving the suspension notification. - 2.
-Within three days of the deadline for appeals, the Academic Dean and TCO program directors will review the appeal and render an opinion by majority vote.
+Within three days of the deadline for appeals, the EVP of Academics and Compliance and TCO program directors will review the appeal and render an opinion by majority vote.
 The judgment of the committee is final.
 Copies of the committee decision will be given to the student and kept in the student's permanent file.